 Students interested in the M.C.P program should contact Dr. Cris Gordon for specific information about the program requirements, the application/interview process, and other pertinent information.

 In addition to meeting the general requirements for admission to the NWOSU graduate program, the M.C.P. degree applicant must complete an application and interview process which includes (1) three letters of recommendation, (2) a written statement of career aspirations and self-evaluation, (3) a sample of scholarly written work, (4) an oral interview with the graduate faculty of the psychology department, and (5) a score that places the individual at the 25th percentile on two of the three areas (verbal, quantitative, and analytical writing) of the Graduate Record Examination (GRE) or at the 25th percentile on the Miller Analogies Test (MAT).
 The application/interview process must be completed prior to enrolling in the tenth graduate hour.

 Master of Arts in American Studies

-The Master of Arts degree in American Studies, which begins in the Fall 2013 semester, is a thirty-five credit-hour program made up of twenty hours of core coursework in research, methodology, leadership, and regional history/issues and fifteen hours of electives.
-American Studies is an interdisciplinary degree with courswork coming from the fields of agriculture, education, English, history, mass communication, political science, and sociology.
+The Master of Arts degree in American Studies, which began in the Fall 2013 semester, is a thirty-five credit-hour program made up of twenty hours of core coursework in research, methodology, leadership, and regional history/issues and fifteen hours of electives.
+American Studies is an interdisciplinary degree with coursework coming from the fields of agriculture, education, English, history, mass communication, political science, and sociology.